ren-ding/jsonsearch/README.md

-Zendesk Search
+Json Search
 ===================

 Description
 -----------
 - This is a React single page application created by create-react-app --typescript

-- The application is using for searching given organizations, users and tickets
+- The application is using for searching given organizations, users and tickets json data

 ## Installation Instruction